Documentation Index

 Run Agent Locally

-Test your agent locally by executing the run function.
+Test your agent locally by executing itsrunFunction against a wallet from the local encrypted vault.

 - Loads environment variables from